fortrabbit/blog/new-blog-layout.md

 ---
 title: A new blog layout, a new engine
 author: fl
-excerpt: Tinkering with static site generation.
+intro: Tinkering with static site generation.
 created: 2015-01-23
 tag:
   - chronicles